MarceloAlves/pr-preview-deploy/README.md

 ### Usage

 Using the S3 cli, copy files to a folder in the bucket name you picked in step 3.
 To view the deployed site, visit `https://{site-bucket-name}.{domain}.com`

+### Credits

+Adpated from this [SO answer](https://stackoverflow.com/questions/49812706/serving-a-multitude-of-static-sites-from-a-wildcard-domain-in-aws/49817210#49817210) with updates for SPA routing and Serverless deploy